Snansidansi/CanvasCritique/README.md

 > [!NOTE]
 > This project code was co-written using **Antigravity** (AI coding assistant by Google DeepMind) and manually verified and tested.
+> So this project was not created to program but to get the product.